 Sometimes though, you and your baby might be separated for a while.
 If that happens the staff at your hospital will arrange transport to get you to the new hospital as quickly as possible.

 The neonatal unit should be able to organise somewhere for you and your partner to either stay with your baby or be close by.

-Financial support through the Neonatal Expenses Fund may be available to help you spend as much time as possible with your baby while they’re in the neonatal unit.
+Financial support through the Young Patients Family Fund may be available to help you spend as much time as possible with your baby while they’re in the neonatal unit.

-You can get help with the cost of food, travel and parking through the Neonatal Expenses Fund.
+You can get help with the cost of food, travel and parking through the Young Patients Family Fund.
 The people looking after you and your baby may be able to help you apply.

-mygov has more about the Neonatal Expenses Fund
+mygov has more about the Young Patients Family Fund